fgualdr/CKISCREEN_analysis_2022/README.md

 ### 03_Main_MFA_analysis_and_plots.R
 - Code to perform the main analysis devoted to the integration of CKI effects employing MFA (Multiple Factor Analysis) from the FactomineR package.
+- The code can be run using the singularity image: docker://fgualdr/envrgeneralg

 ### Folders:
 #### /data/